ckuelker/quick-guide-en-us/Dev/HPC/numa.md

 distribution or even compile __numactl__ from source, as this includes the `numademo` command.

-## Installing Numa Helper Tools For Debian
+## Installing NUMA Helper Tools For Debian

 | Package      | Stretch 9.12    | Buster 10      | Bullseye 11      |
 | -------------|---------------- | -------------- | ---------------- |